logan-life/logan-life/README.md

 - 🔭 I just graduated from University of Pennsylvania!
 I'm now a Master of Computer and Information Technology!!

-- 🌱 I’m currently focusing on learning **Natural Language Processing, Databases, and Big Data** using tools like **Pandas, scikit-learn, and much more**

 - 🧠 I'm passionate about dedicating my time and energy to **improving the human condition.**  I'm especially interested in **driving technical solutions to our climate crisis** and **elevating human welfare through social justice.**